 - Pair of Pliers to squeeze jumps rings closed

 - If the top and bottom of your lampshade are separate, you need a couple of cords about the length you want your lampshade to be.
 I was extremely lucky and had 3 bungee cords that were 12″ and that worked perfectly!

 - First you need to dismantle your lampshade.
 This is what mine looked like when I brought it home from the ReStore

 - And this is what it looked like after I took it apart, which was all of a 2-minute process

 - There was some sticky glue on the top and bottom rings which I removed with GooGone and then wiped down well with rubbing alcohol to remove the GooGone residue.

 - Using my 3-12 inch bungee cords, I attach the bottom to the top while on a lamp base.

 - Then it was just a matter of drilling holes in my oyster shells and attaching them to one another with the jump rings.
+Whoever thought you’d need to know how to drill a hole in an oyster shell?
 A couple of suggestions: